Tanzania

 12.00-14.00 Rounds in Kizimkazi Health Center: Patients with lymphatic filariasis and leprosy (Dr. Fatma & Dr. Saada)

-Drive to Mangrove Lodge, Mwambini Beach (60 km)
+Drive to Mangrove Lodge Mawambini Beach (60 km)

 09.00-10.00 Lecture: Update on schistosomiasis (Dr. Schaefer)

-13.00-15.00 Field excursion: Schistosomiasis transmission site and visit to a school in Kinyasini (Dr. Simba and Dr. Ali)
+13.00-15.00 Field excursion: to schistosomiasis transmission sites and a school in Kinyasini (Dr. Simba and Dr. Ali)

-16.00-18.00 Laboratory manuals: Diagnosis of schistosomiasis in the prevention and control center, Stone Town (Dr. Ali)
+16.00-18.00 Laboratory manuals: Diagnosis of schistosomiasis in the bilharzia prevention and control center, Stone Town (Dr. Ali)

 Drive to Global Health Hospital, Stone Town (10 km)